 When filing for a divorce, an unhappy child arises from an unhappy marriage.
-At Flowers Law Group, P.C. we understand how custody is a huge, stressful undertaking, so our experienced attorneys can help.
+At Flowers Law Group, P.C. our criminal lawyer in Suffolk County understands how custody is a huge, stressful undertaking, so our experienced attorneys can help.
 If you need a family lawyer, do not hesitate to schedule a consultation today.
 Whether you are considering a divorce, already have gone through one, or were interested in learning about child custody laws, below is information regarding custody in New York.

 Custody – Criminal Lawyer in Suffolk County